cusec/2021/README.md

 ## Testing

 To run the Firestore security rules unit tests, first, start the emulator with the Firebase CLI.
-Make sure it is install beforehand.
+Make sure it is installed beforehand.

 ```bash
 firebase emulators:start --only firestore